jcurro-afit/lab1template/lab1.md

 In order to ignore large files and other nusiance files we will add a file called `.gitignore` to the project root.
 We will add `*.pyc` and `.idea` to the `.gitignore` file which will ignore all `.pyc` files and the `.idea` folder which is PyCharm's project for your personal project settings.
 Always make the `.gitignore` before adding and committing files.

-## Add and Commit Files
+### Add and Commit Files
-On the `git.antcenter.net` site make a new git repository in the `EENG645` group `lab1` subgroup named `lab1youlastname`.
-Do not initialize with a README unless you have memorized the commands to upload the project.

-Remember that projects in this group can be seen by everyone.
-This allows everyone to see your project due to permissions but anyone caught copying other work will face the consequences outlined on the syllabus.
-This also lets you see the instructor code when you are stuck but blindly copying all the instructor code will not get you a full grade.

-Follow the instruction to add the Pycharm project from above to the repository (because you DID NOT initialize with a README).
-The last command should have had you push the project.

-## New commit
+Use the GitHub Classroom assignment for each lab to submit your final code for each lab.
+Clone the template example with your name made automatically and modify the code for the lab (commit often!).
 In order to show that you can make new commits add a comment line to the python script with the text `new commit text`.
 Then add then commit that change and push that as well.
+This shows that you know enough to clone, add, commit, commit again, and then push a repo.